-The information below relates to the 2017 Europe Cash Cycle Seminar (ICCOS) more information on the 2018 event will be available soon.
+The information below pertains to the 2017 Europe Cash Cycle Seminar (ICCOS) Sponsor Breakout Meetings.

 While the rare forceful external attacks on your cash center may be spectacular and dangerous, they can easily be forgiven; however, internal errors or fraud always count against the cash management responsible.
 Better managing your internal risks is the focus of this session: Let’s look into how to manage these risk sources better – across people, processes and information in cash operations.
 It is not about guns and armored glass: It’s about how a well-integrated and sufficiently automated cash operations environment helps to reduce and manage risk better.
 Case studies illustrate how using software, supported by IT security solutions, one-touch logistics, automated sorting and material handling increase the security of a cash center.